BedrockSolutions/factomd-api-proxy/README.md

 traversed, and all files found with the `.yaml` suffix will be merged to create the final configuration.

-Steps to configuring the proxy:
+Steps to configure the proxy:

 1. Create a directory to hold the configuration.
     * You must create a directory.
 Do not attempt to mount just a file into the container!